 Do other public schools have foundations?

 Yes, quite a few communities in the area have education foundations and there are hundreds across the country.
 Edgemont, Chappaqua, and Bronxville established school foundations more than 20 years ago.
 In Westchester, foundations also support the school systems in Bedford, Dobbs Ferry, Harrison, Irvington, Katonah, Pelham, and Rye, among others.
-In addition, the recent imposition of the State property tax “cap” and other economic factors have motivated more communities in the area to take steps to establish their own foundations.

 Would it make a difference if the SSEF did not exist?

 This is perhaps the most fundamental and important question of all.
 Scarsdale is very proud of the reputation of its school system and our schools are the reason many of us have chosen to live here.
 The excellence of the school system also helps maintain property values in Scarsdale.
 But Scarsdale schools are public schools, the size of the District’s annual budget is limited, state aid to the District is small by statute, and separate state regulation limits property tax increases.